 Although his loss leaves a hole in the hearts of all who loved him, his spirit will be carried on through the affection and contagious joy he gave to all throughout his life.

 He deeply loved his family, his faithful dog Duke, and his little slice of heaven at Redbird Ranch.
 He spent many happy hours at Redbird mowing the lands, fighting the great sticker bur wars, and just “checking on things.”

 He is preceded in death by his parents, Stafford Grigsby Helm Jr. and Emma John Helm.
-He is survived by his wife Amelia (Amie) Tiedeman Helm, his daughters Bonnie Blake Helm and Melissa Laurel Helm, and his eight siblings: Stafford Grigsby Helm III and his wife Harriet, Emily Evelyn Helm, Dana Helm Davis, Mavon Helm Wall and her husband Jim, Nancy Helm Johnson, Wade Hawkins Helm, Mary Ann Helm Branum, and Melissa Helm Krikorian and her husband Larry.
+He is survived by his wife Amelia (Amie) Tiedeman Helm, his daughters Bonnie Blake Helm and Melissa Laurel Helm, and his eight siblings: Stafford Grigsby Helm III and his wife Harriet, Emily Evelyn Helm, Dana Helm Davis, Mavon Helm Wall and her husband Jim, Nancy Helm Johnson, Wade Hawkins Helm, Mary Ann Helm Branum and her husband Dr. Gene Branum, and Melissa Helm Krikorian and her husband Larry.

 A memorial service will be held at Bridgepoint Bible Church on June 10th at 11:00 a.m.
 One of Paul’s last wishes was for those who will miss him to be joyful; to honor this request, we are asking that all who attend dress in colorful attire.
 In lieu of flowers, we ask that you donate to the Pancreatic Cancer Research fund (www.pancan.org).
 We hope that through Paul’s battle, we can help fight this rare and devastating disease.

-To send flowers to the family of Paul Dickason Helm, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Paul Dickason Helm, please visit our Heartfelt Sympathies Store.